Ahm15275097/Glossary/README.md

 ![](https://i.imgur.com/84SmQSp.png)

+# Analyse the common features that a developer has access to in an IDE

+In an IDE a developer has many tools to help them write code quickly and efficiently.
+Below are just some features which a developer has access to.

+Code completion: An IDE has the ability to know a language's keywords and functions which makes it easier to code.
+The can use this to do tasks such as highlight errors, suggest a list of available functions based on a certain situation or give a function's definition from the official documentation.

+Syntax highlighting: This features displays the code in different colours and fonts, this is in according to which category it belongs to.
+This is integrated to help make the code more readable, this can be more of an assistance for large pieces of code.
+This makes it more easier to find what they are looking for.

+Resource management: languages often depend on specific resources like library or header files to be at a certain locations.
+IDE ought to have the capability to manage these resources.
+The IDE should be aware of any required resources so that errors can be found early i the development stage not in the compile or build stage.

+Compile and build:  IDEs translate code from  languages to the object code(code that is produced by the compiler) of the platform.
+Requirements for these features vary substantially from language to language.
+Normally, an IDE specialises in one language or a set of similar languages.

+Debugging: IDE's also have an internal debugger, the developer can use this tool to see if there are any errors in the code.
+The debugger can help the developer clear any faults if they are present.

 # Explain  the  debugging  process and explain  the debugging  facilities  available  in  the  IDE.

 This is the process in which bugs and erros are found and removed within computer programs